 If an error relates to the extent of the coverage or the effective date of coverage,

-establishes an error actually occurred.
-An example of acceptable evidence is a copy of the intrastate agreement of coverage between the State and the political entity.
+must provide evidence that establishes an error actually occurred.
+Acceptable evidence

+may include a copy of the intrastate Agreement of coverage between the State and the

-by appropriate officials stating the intent at the time Social Security coverage was
+by appropriate officials clarifying the intended coverage at the time coverage was

 took every action they believed necessary to effectuate the coverage desired, but

-Corrections are not limited to errors made by the State agency itself as an error on the
+Corrections are not limited to errors made by the State itself as an error on the

-part of a political entity may also be corrected.
+part of a political subdivision may also be corrected.